hotosm/tasking-manager/README.md

 * NodeJS LTS v6+ [NodeJS LTS install here](https://nodejs.org/en/)

 ###  Development Environment
-All developers should follow these steps to create a dev environment:
+All developers should follow these steps to create a dev environment.
+A [FAQ is available here](https://github.com/hotosm/tasking-manager/wiki/Dev-Environment-FAQ) if you hit any problems.

 #### Setting up the Server
 * Create a Python Virtual Environment, using Python 3.6: